-The types of loans you have can make a big difference in which plan you should choose.
+The types of federal student loan debt you have can make a big difference in which plan you should choose.
 For instance, if you’re a parent who has Parent PLUS Loans, the only income-driven repayment plan you can become eligible for (via a Direct Consolidation Loan) is ICR.

 3. Are you single or married?

 Are you married, or do you have plans to be married soon?
 If so, you may want to stay away from the REPAYE plan, as it will count your spouse’s income when calculating monthly payments.

 With other plans, married borrowers can use their individual incomes as long as they file their taxes as married filed separately.